doingmathwithpython/oreilly-webcast-2016/README.md

 ## O'Reilly Webcast 2016

-Slides and Materials for the O'Reilly Webcast "Doing Math with Python"
+Slides and Materials for the O'Reilly Webcast "Doing Math with Python".
+Read my [blog post](http://doingmathwithpython.github.io/oreilly-webcast-doing-math.html) about the webcast including how to watch the webcast and my attempt to answer some of the questions I was asked.

 Try out the notebooks: